Animal Control Division

 Adopting a friend:

 The adoption fee for dogs is$100 and $70 for cats.
-CASH or CHECK; we do not have a debit card machine at this time.
+CASH; we do not have a debit card machine at this time.
 (Please bring exact change if at all possible as staff does not have the ability to give change.)
 All adoption animals are spayed/neutered, current on vaccinations, and microchipped prior to adoption.
 We have a simple application process; just bring an ID; fill out an application with a few questions and your pet will go home with you that same day.

 Adoptable pets can be also found at Petfinder.com .